 I opened the message and it read “So are you and Nate on a hot date?”

-That creepy sonofabitch had put his number in my phone while I was in the bathroom and then called himself so he’d have mine.
+That creeper had put his number in my phone while I was in the bathroom and then called himself so he’d have mine.

 This is one of those moments where a normal person would likely maintain their standards and dignity and not hit reply– but gosh, I just can’t help agitating an already ridiculous situation.
 Plus, I was single and bored– why not, right?